In skeletal animation, rigging is a technique applying a network of interconnected digital bones to indicate a 3D character model.

 The Importance and Purpose of Rigging in Animation

 3D rigging creates a 3D model’s skeleton.
 Similar to the bones in a real skeleton, each bone has specific capabilities and limitations.
-They may influence the movements of other bones and spin and bend in particular directions.
+They spin and bend in particular directions and may influence the movements of other bones.
 A “master bone” can be set to determine the most important point of a character’s movement, and weighting bones can help to have more control over one another.

 We can rig almost anything.
 Whatever the thing is—a vehicle, a character, a prop like a chair—it doesn’t matter.
 Riggers rig any object by adding bones to them.